 Query Deserves Diversity (QDD)

-That is why; you need to organically optimize both the pages as well as content so as to rank even in such scenarios.
+That is why; you need to organically optimize both the pages and content to rank even in such scenarios.

 On-Page Level Ranking Factors

-On-page factors refers to how you optimize your page to have it rank on Google search engine.
+On-page factors refer to how you optimize your page to have it rank on the Google search engine.
 It is crucial to know that it calls for dedication since there are many on-page ranking factors.
 Let’s have a look at several of them.

-If that be the case, your first most goal when considering on-page factors is the quality of your content.
+If that be the case, your goal when considering on-page factors is the quality of your content.

 Let’s have each of them under our microscope.